OpenSourceEBike/OpenSourceEBike.github.io/stlinkv2.md

 ![firmware](stlink_fwupdate.png)

 ### Known issues using STLinkV2 clones to update OpenSourceEBike firmware.
-If openocd throws the below error when trying to flash any of the EBike firmware then update the firmware to the latest version using the instructions above.
+If openocd throws the below error when trying to flash any of the EBike firmware then update the STlinkv2 firmware to the latest version using the instructions above.

 `Error: ST-Link version does not support DAP direct transport`

+If you get the below error when running openocd to update EBike firmware - make sure you are using the full paths for all referenced target/device scripts as arguments for the openocd command line.
+The exact paths depend on how you have installed or compiled openocd - and the OS you are using.

+`Error: invalid command name "dap"`

+See the following link for more information and other solutions for the above error : https://stackoverflow.com/questions/53714503/openocd-error-invalid-command-name-dap-cant-connect-blue-pill-via-st-link